cndtuna/Album-covers-downloader/README.md

 # Album-covers-downloader
-Download your favourite album covers using Deezer's api
+A Python script to download your favourite album covers using Deezer's api

 Only works with Deezer for the time being
 ## Requirements